MicrosoftDocs/azure-docs/articles/marketplace/azure-partner-customer-usage-attribution.md

 Apply to [Azure Marketplace](http://aka.ms/listonazuremarketplace) today and get access to the Cloud Partner portal.

-*	Partners will be required to [have a profile in CPP](https://docs.microsoft.com/en-us/azure/marketplace/become-publisher) and encouraged to list the offer in Azure Marketplace or AppSource
+*	Partners will be required to [have a profile in CPP](https://docs.microsoft.com/azure/marketplace/become-publisher) and encouraged to list the offer in Azure Marketplace or AppSource
 *	Partners will be able to register multiple GUIDs
 *	Partners will also be able to register a GUID for the non-Marketplace solution templates/offers

 Once you have added the GUID to your template or in the user agent and registered the GUID in the CPP all deployments will be tracked.

-## Verification of GUID Deployment
+## Verification of GUID deployment

 After you have modified your template and performed a test deployment, you can use the following PowerShell script to retrieve the resrouces that were deployed and tagged.